seqeralabs/docs/multiqc_docs/modules/picard.md

 By default, the insert size plot is smoothed to contain a maximum of 500 data points per sample.
 This is to prevent the MultiQC report from being very large with big datasets.
-If you would like to customise this value to get a better resolution you can set the following MultiQC config values, with the new maximum number of points:
+If you would like to customize this value to get a better resolution you can set the following MultiQC config values, with the new maximum number of points:

 ```yaml